briandrum/codes.forchagrin.com/_chapters/chapter-149-employment-provisions.md

         2. _(B)_ Cash salary.

-    2. _(2)_ An eligible employee’s deferred salary shall be equal to that percentage of that employee’s total salary which is required from time to time by OPERS or OP&F to be paid as an employee contribution by that employee, and shall be paid by the Village to OPERS or OP&F on behalf of that employee as a pick up and in lieu of OPERS or OP&F employee
+    2. _(2)_ An eligible employee's deferred salary shall be equal to that percentage of that employee's total salary which is required from time to time by OPERS or OP&F to be paid as an employee contribution by that employee, and shall be paid by the Village to OPERS or OP&F on behalf of that employee as a pick up and in lieu of OPERS or OP&F employee